-For most patients the aim of stereotactic radiotherapy is to stop the meningioma from growing and prevent further disability.
-This disability will depend upon the location of the meningioma.
+For most patients, the aim of stereotactic radiotherapy is to stop the acoustic neuroma from growing.
+Note that the treatment does not typically reverse existing symptoms such as hearing loss.
 Your consultant will discuss this in more detail when you first see them.
 If you do decide to have stereotactic radiotherapy, you will be asked to sign a consent form, stating that you have been informed of the risks and benefits.
-This does not meanthat you cannot change your mind about your treatment choices.
+This does not mean that you cannot change your mind about your treatment choices.